San Dieguito

 Some things to keep in mind about our membership process:

-• Application: We will be accepting applications in the winter of 2024 for 6th grade girls graduating high school in the year 2030 and 7th grade girls graduating high school in the year 2029.
+- Application: We will be accepting applications in 2026 for 6th grade girls who graduate high school in the year 2032 and for 8th grade girls who graduate high school in the year 2030.
 The application process is completed online through a specialized link from our membership committee.

 Thank you again for your interest in the San Dieguito Chapter.
 We look forward to meeting you!